moov-io/watchman/docs/webhook-notifications.md

 An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
 Clients should verify this token to ensure authenticated communicated.

-Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable.
+Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable. `WEBHOOK_MAX_WORKERS` can be set to control how many goroutines can process webhooks concurrently

 ## Watching a specific customer or company by ID